JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8015 days**.
+Here is a random fact about me - I have been on this planet for **8016 days**.

-And here is a just a random fact -  **In the United States, six tubs of Cool Whip, a brand of whipping cream, are sold every second**.
+And here is a just a random fact -  **An office desk has 400 times more bacteria than a toilet**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)